0xPolygon/polygon-docs/docs/tools/wallets/venly/index.md

 You can fetch wallets, and sign transactions, and messages.

-> 👍
->
-> Congratulations, your dapp now supports Venly 🎉
+Congratulations, your dapp now supports Venly.

->
-> Ready to try out the Wallet-Widget?
+Ready to try out the Wallet-Widget?
 [Click here to get started](https://docs.venly.io/docs/widget-getting-started).

 > 📘
 >